 A computer creates separate images of the body area.
 These are called slices.
 The images can be stored, viewed on a monitor, or printed on film.
 Three-dimensional models of the body area can be created by stacking the slices together.

-You need to stay still during the exam, because movement causes blurred images.
+You need to stay still during the exam because movement causes blurred images.
 You may be told to hold your breath for short periods of time.
 Straps and pillows may be used to keep you still during the procedure.
 You may be asked to remove jewelry and earrings.

 The actual scan should take about 30 seconds.
 The entire process should take 15 minutes.